Ryan McMahon Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in the league.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.65).
+- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (4.64).

-- Diamondbacks pitchers combine to give up 172 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- In his last time out on Thursday, the righty threw four innings against the Los Angeles Dodgers, allowing five earned runs while surrendering eight hits.
+- His most recent time out came on Saturday against the Baltimore Orioles, when the right-hander tossed six innings, surrendering one earned run while allowing four hits.

-- In 14 games this season, the 24-year-old has a 6.21 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .280 to his opponents.
+- In 14 games this season, the 30-year-old has a 6.45 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .281 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.